EveripediaNetwork/ep-contract/README.md

 - `BrainPassBought`: Emitted when a user buys a BrainPass NFT.
 - `TimeIncreased`: Emitted when the time of a BrainPass NFT is increased.
 - `NewPassAdded`: Emitted when a new pass type is added.
-- `PassTypePaused`: Emitted when a pass is paused.
+- `PassTypeStatusToggled`: Emitted when a pass is paused or unpaused.

 ## PICTORAL EXPLANATION
 ![image](https://github.com/EveripediaNetwork/ep-contract/assets/75235148/eee4d631-28d9-4ca4-bc0e-62e5a02998a2)